 - Mascot: Mario, who is also considered to the mascot for video games in general.

 - Mercy Mode: Their patented Super Guide, which was made as an excuse to bring back Nintendo Hardness without alienating less skilled players.

-- Morton's Fork: Played with by the internet at large.
-If Nintendo releases their usual products, they're all kiddie stuff.
-If they go for darker, edgier content, they're seen as overstepping their comfort zone.
-If they appeal to the hardcore game, they're going for an audience they've lost.
-If they appeal to the casual gamer, they're ignoring the essential hardcore crowd.
+- Played with by the Internet at large.
+If Nintendo releases its usual products, they're all "kiddie" stuff.
+If it goes for darker, edgier content, it's seen as overstepping its comfort zone.
+If it appeals to the hardcore game, it's going for an audience it's lost.
+If it appeals to the casual gamer, it's ignoring the essential hardcore crowd.

-- Multi-Platform: Zig-zagged.
-It was originally averted in the U.S. with the NES — for the first few years anyway.
+- It was originally averted in the U.S. with the NES — for the first few years anyway.
 The developer contract stipulated that a game released for the NES could not be released for any other U.S. system.
-This had the effect of killing the Sega Master System in its infancy and sealing the Commodore 64's fate (in the States — both systems fared better in other countries.)
-It took anti-trust litigation to force Nintendo to loosen its stranglehold returning this trope to straight.
+This had the effect of killing the Sega Master System in its infancy and sealing the Commodore 64's fate (in the States — both systems fared better in other countries).
+It took antitrust litigation to force Nintendo to loosen its stranglehold.

 - Network Decay:

 - The announcement of Nintendo beginning plans for a "Quality of Life" platform/services has not set well with many gamers.
 They view this as more Network Decay, though with the Quality of Life platform/services still lacking a proper public unveiling, it is difficult to tell if this could be the case (as some analysts have speculated this could simply be a side venture not any different from Microsoft also creating computers, or Sony with electronics).

 - In 2016, Nintendo started releasing games for the smartphone market, marking their first major effort to develop games for a platform that wasn't theirs.

 - Nintendo making video games in the first place qualifies as Network Decay, considering the company originally created and distributed playing cards.